 Favorite Place to Visit in Japan: Hiking around the Shiretoko Five Lakes in Hokkaido.
 Enjoying an outdoor hot spring in Iya Valley in Tokushiima.

 Drew has been an avid traveler for around 20 years.
-He has visited nearly 100 countries and almost every prefecture in Japan.
+He has traveled to nearly 100 countries and has visited all 47 prefectures in Japan.
 He loves visiting the lesser-known corners of the country and meeting the local people.
 Some of his favorite spots include Shiretoko National Park (Hokkaido), Totsukawa (Nara), Shimanto River (Kochi), Mount Daisen (Tottori), Iya Valley (Tokushima), and Sado Island (Niigata).

 Drew also has taken an interest in the sake culture of Japan.
-He often combines his travels with visits to local sake breweries and museums.
+He is recognized by the Sake Education Council as a Certified Sake Professional and often combines his travels with visits to sake breweries and museums.
 Drew enjoys all types of sake but especially enjoys those made from omachi rice.
 Some of his favorite brands include Sharaku (Fukushima), Chochin (Aichi), Yokoyama (Nagasaki), Mimurosugi (Nara), and Ouroku (Shimane).